Chocolate Drip Cake

 Making A Drip Cake in Advance & Storage Tips

 • Make this chocolate ganache drip recipe ahead of time or save leftovers!
-Once it's made, wrap the bowl with plastic wrap or cover the top of the plastic bottle and store in the fridge for up to 3 weeks.
+Once it’s made, wrap the bowl with plastic wrap or cover the top of the plastic bottle and store it in the fridge for up to a month.

-• To use chilled ganache, heat the bottle or bowl in to the microwave for 10 second intervals until it reaches the right consistency
+• To use chilled ganache, heat the bottle or bowl in the microwave for 10-second intervals until it reaches the right consistency

 • Use leftover ganache to top cupcakes, cookies, or even ice cream!